nikhilm/node-taglib/README.md

 ### read(buffer, format, callback)

-The function you will most likely want to use. `callback` should have signature `callback(err, tag, audioProperties)` where `tag` and `audioProperties` are plain-old JavaScript objects.
-For the distinction between these and `Tag`, see `Tag` below.
+The function you will most likely want to use. `callback` should have signature `callback(err, metadata)`.

-If there was an error reading the file, `err` will be non-null and `tag` and `audioProperties` will be `null`.
+If there was an error reading the file, `err` will be non-null and `metadata` will be `null`.

-If no tag was found, `tag` will be an empty object (falsy). `tag` can have the following fields. node-taglib currently supports only the fields common to all
+`metadata` will be a Metadata object with the following tag information.
-formats:
+(node-taglib currently supports only the fields common to all formats):

 * title   (string)
 * album   (string)